Entrepreneurship Catalysts are current students who serve as a peer resource for all things entrepreneurship happening at ASU.

 Autumn Sayler is a sophomore studying business with a focus in global politics at Barrett, The Honors College at ASU.
 She is passionate about bringing ideas to life through art and being involved on campus.
 Autumn is beginning her thesis project focused on the impact of socioeconomics on overall quality of life and happiness across different groups of people.
 She is driven by learning about what the world can offer to people, and what people can offer to the world.
 As an Entrepreneurship Catalyst, her goal is to be a resource to help others grow their ideas and passions at ASU.

-Autumn can meet with you at the ASU Tempe campus or virtually.
+Autumn can meet with you virtually.
 Click here to schedule a conversation.

 Hayley Hilborn earned her Bachelor of Science degree in communication from ASU in spring 2018.
 Her undergraduate degree offered her many invaluable experiences, including the opportunity to study abroad twice, connect with caring faculty and deepen her interest in social justice issues.
 She is pursuing a master’s degree in communication from ASU with a focus on social advocacy.
 Hayley believes entrepreneurship and innovation are key ways people can enact change and make the world a better place for everyone.
 She also believes her generation and the ones following will accomplish amazing things, and she says she can’t wait to see their impact on the world.

-Hayley can meet with you at the ASU West campus or virually.
+Hayley can meet with you virtually.
 Click here to schedule a conversation.

 Brad Biehl is a Columbus, Ohio, native studying entrepreneurship and nonprofit leadership at ASU.
 Outside of school, he leads a podcast titled “More Than a Word.”
 In each episode Brad and a guest embark on an organic, conversational journey surrounding a singular word.
 He says the podcast’s purpose is to help evoke vulnerability, spark self-awareness and provoke process.
 This thesis is echoed throughout his life, including his creative work for professional soccer player Amobi Okugo at the media company A Frugal Athlete.
 In his free time, he takes long walks, listens to others and asks good questions (to both himself and others) in the name of vulnerability.

-Brad can meet with you at the ASU tempe campus or virutally.
+Brad can meet with you virtually.
 Click here to schedule a conversation.